 They Always Ask for Favours

-At first it seems all good.
+At first, it seems all good.
 I mean, that’s what friends are for, right?
-But after a while you notice that you’re the one doing all the favours and you begin to feel a little dirty and used.
+But after a while, you notice that you’re the one doing all the favours and you begin to feel a little dirty and used.

-If you set a boundary and say ‘no’ sometimes, they’ll punish you in some form.
+If you set a boundary and say ‘No’ sometimes, they’ll punish you in some form.
 Quite often they’ll pull back from you and dish out the silent treatment.
 They want to let you know that your disobedience is not okay and now you need to grovel back to them.

 They Withhold

-If a narc friend feels slighted by you in any way (whether you’re aware of it or not), they’ll withhold from you as a form of punishment.
+If a narcissist friend feels slighted by you in any way (whether you’re aware of it or not), they’ll withhold from you as a form of punishment.
 They may withhold information, invitations, affection, time and of course inflict their vengeful silent treatment on you.

 You Feel Drained